ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 #. :doc:`Back-up your ExpressionEngine database and files </operations/database_backup>`.

-#. `Download the latest release of ExpressionEngine <https://github.com/ExpressionEngine/ExpressionEngine/archive/stability.zip>`_ and unzip the files to a folder on your computer.
+#. :expressionengine:`Download the latest release of ExpressionEngine </>` and unzip the files to a folder on your computer.

 2. Copy Files
 ^^^^^^^^^^^^^